- Terracotta Tile – The Complete Guide

 There’s no comparison between machine-made vs authentic, handmade clay tile.
 Handmade tiles have a story to tell.
 They represent the hands of architecture.

 Additionally, these floors patina with age – taking on rich color tones that are impacted by the level of maintenance choices (stains, wax, sealers, etc.).
-Many homeowners strive to create a relaxing escape at home, devoid of citified elements of monotony and monochromatic color through the placement of handmade terracotta tiles.
+Many homeowners strive to create a relaxing escape at home, devoid of citified elements of monotony and monochromatic color through the placement of handmade terracotta tiles that are sure to leave a lasting impression.

 Famously, Italy and Spain boast beautiful handmade reclaimed terracotta tiles in many patterns.
 These are iconic for Spanish homes that lean on Italian Renaissance and Mission Revival styles.
 Many Mediterranean homes are influenced by Italian, Greek, or Spanish styles grandstand with reclaimed terracotta.
 While gorgeous and unique, true reclaimed terracotta comes with a hefty price tag.